cloudposse/atmos/website/docs/design-patterns/organizational-structure-configuration.md

     # Tell Atmos to search for the top-level stack manifests in the `orgs` folder and its sub-folders
     - "orgs/**/*"
   excluded_paths:
-    # Tell Atmos that all the `_defaults.yaml` files are not top-level stack manifests
+    # Tell Atmos that all `_defaults.yaml` files are not top-level stack manifests
     - "**/_defaults.yaml"
   # If you are using multiple Organizations (namespaces), use the following `name_pattern`:
   name_pattern: "{namespace}-{tenant}-{environment}-{stage}"